Paul Wonnacott

 Gordon Paul Wonnacott (born March 16, 1933) was the coauthor of Free Trade Between The United States And Canada: The Potential Economic Effects (with R.J.
 Wonnacott), a study that helped to revive the Canadian debate over free trade and set the background for the Canada-United States Free Trade Agreement of 1988.
 This agreement was the major issue in the 1988 Canadian federal election, and came into effect after the Conservative victory in that election.
 Paul Wonnacott was also the author of two textbooks, and served as a member of the Council of Economic Advisers under President George H.W.
-Bush from 1991 until January of 1993.
+Bush from 1991 until January 1993.

 Biography

 He was born in London, Ontario, in 1933, son of Gordon Wonnacott and Muriel Johnston Wonnacott.
-He received his B.A. in Honors History from the University of Western Ontario in 1955, and his Ph.D. in Economics from Princeton University in 1959.
+He received his B.A. in Honors History from the University of Western Ontario in 1955, and his Ph.D. in economics from Princeton University in 1959.

 He was on the economics faculty of Columbia University as an instructor and then assistant professor from 1958 to 1962.
-He was an associate professor and then professor at the University of Maryland (1962-92).
+He was an associate professor and then professor at the University of Maryland (1962–92).
 From 1994 until 2000, he was the Alan Holmes Professor at Middlebury College.

-He was a fellow at the Brookings Institution (1957-58), where he wrote his thesis on the Canadian experience with exchange-rate flexibility in the 1950s, which was later published as The Canadian Dollar.
+He was a fellow at the Brookings Institution (1957–58), where he wrote his thesis on the Canadian experience with exchange-rate flexibility in the 1950s, which was later published as The Canadian Dollar.

 He was on the research staff of the Canadian Royal Commission on Banking and Finance (1962).
-His major service for the U.S. Government was on the Council of Economic Advisers where he was a senior staff economist (1968-70), working primarily on international finance.
+His major service for the U.S. Government was on the Council of Economic Advisers where he was a senior staff economist (1968–70), working primarily on international finance.
 The International Monetary Fund system of pegged-but-flexible exchange rates was under severe strain, and he studied the possibility of greater exchange rate flexibility.
-He returned to the Council as a member, 1991-93.
+He returned to the council as a member, 1991–93.
 He also served briefly with the Federal Reserve, the State Department, and the U.S. Treasury.